OpenObservability/OpenMetrics/OpenMetrics.md

 wrong_metric{label="total"} 7
 ~~~~

 Labels of a Metric should be to the minimum needed to ensure uniqueness as every extra label is one more that users need to consider when determining what Labels to work with downstream.
-Labels which could be applied many MetricFamilies are candidates for being moved into _info metrics similar to [database normalization](https://en.wikipedia.org/wiki/Database_normalization).
+Labels which could be applied many MetricFamilies are candidates for being moved into _info metrics similar to database {{normalization}}.
 If virtually all users of a Metric could be expected to want the additional label, it may be a better trade-off to add it to all MetricFamilies.
 For example if you had a MetricFamily relating to different SQL statements where uniqueness was provided by a label containing a hash of the full SQL statements, it would be okay to have another label with the first 500 characters of the SQL statement for human readability.

 Experience has shown that downstream ingestors find it easier to work with separate total and failure MetricFamiles rather than using {result="success"} and {result="failure"} Labels within one MetricFamily.
 Also it is usually better to expose separate read & write and send & receive MetricFamiles as full duplex systems are common and downstream ingestors are more likely to care about those values separately than in aggregate.